benbayard/lightbox/README.md

 is running in the browser.

 ## Typescript
 The Typescript version of this app is built using just the typescript compiler.
+This app was started using the typescript version, but was later ported to ES6 where it was finished.

 ### Why Namespaces?
-A namespace in Typescript is very similar to a default export in ES6.
+A namespace in Typescript is very similar to `import * as` export in ES6.
 However, importing it is done with a typescript special comment that references the path.
-This is the only way to use the typescript compiler without a module bundler like `Webpack`.
+This is the only way to use multiple files in the typescript compiler without a module bundler like `Webpack`.

 ### Getting Started